Izardo/pands-problem-sheet/README.md

 ```
 Understanding the code:

-1.
+1. This program requests an input of text from the user and assigns the string to the variable 'string'.
+2. It then modifies the value in string, starting a index 0, so that every second character is placed in reverse order in the variable 'modString'.
+3. Both the original and modified texts are printed using the .format method to concatenate them into a sentence.
+4. Example output: Your original string: hello there.
+New modified string: eetolh

 #### References:

 [1] "Built-in Functions."
 The Python Standard Library, 29 Jan.
 2021, docs.python.org/3/library/functions.html</br>
 [2] "Python Numbers." w3schools, 29 Jan.
 2021, www.w3schools.com/python/python_numbers.asp</br>
 [3] "7.1.
 Fancier Output Formatting" The Python Standard Library, 29 Jan.
-2021, www.docs.python.org/          tutorial/inputoutput.html
+2021, www.docs.python.org/tutorial/inputoutput.html

 ## Task 3:

 *Objective: Write a program that asks the user to input any positive integer and outputs the successive values of the following calculation.
 At each step calculate the next value by taking the current value and, if it is even, divide it by two, but if it is odd, multiply it by three and add one.
 Have the program end if the current value is one.*
 ### Program: collatz_task3.py
 ```
-while num != 1:                                 # while loop to repeatedly perform sum until num equals 1
+while num != 1:
-    if num % 2 == 0:                            # checks if num is even using the modulus operator
+    if num % 2 == 0:
-        num = num / 2                           # if even, this block of code is performed numList.append(num)                     # value produced by sum is added to numList
+        num = num / 2
+        numList.append(num)
+    else:
-    else:                                       # this will execute if num is odd num = ((num * 3) + 1)                   # performs arithmmetic on value stored in num numList.append(num)                     # adds the result value to numList
+        num = ((num * 3) + 1)
-                                                # DELETE CODE COMMENTS
+        numList.append(num)

 print([int(num) for num in numList])
 ```
+Understanding the code:

+1. The while loop performs a repeat loop as long as the number equals 1.
+2. Inside the while loop is an if statement. which will be exected if the number is even (the modulus operand is used to check this).
+If the if statment is true, the indented code block will be executed - dividing the the value stored in 'num' by two and appending the result to the numList.
+If the if statement is false, the else statement will be executed - 'num' is multiplied by 3 and 1 is added to it and the resut is appended to 'numList'.
+3. When 'num' equals 1, the while statement will evaluate as false causing a break out of the while loop.
+4. The print statment is then executed, which converts the list objects in 'numList' to integer objects, finally, printing the list of integers.

 #### References: